MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 A user wants to email some information to specific people in the Marketing department that shouldn't be shared with anybody else.
 Should she protect the email with a template that restricts rights (viewing, replying, and saving) to the Marketing department?
 Or should she choose the **Do Not Forward** option?
 Both choices would result in the recipients not able to forward the email.

 - If she applied the template, the recipients could still share the information with others in the marketing department.
-For example, a recipient could copy the email to a shared location or a USB drive.
+For example, a recipient could use Explorer to drag and drop the email to a shared location or a USB drive.
 Now, anybody from the marketing department (and the email owner) who has access to this location can view the information in the email.

-- If she applied the **Do Not Forward** option, the recipients will not be able to share the information with anybody else in the marketing department by saving the email in another location.
+- If she applied the **Do Not Forward** option, the recipients will not be able to share the information with anybody else in the marketing department by moving the email to another location.
 In this scenario, only the original recipients (and the email owner) will be able to view the information in the email.

 > [!NOTE]
 > Use **Do Not Forward** when it's important that only the recipients that the sender chooses should see the information in the email.
 Use a template for emails to restrict rights to a group of people that the administrator specifies in advance, independently from the sender's chosen recipients.